wordofwarning/wordofwarning.org/current/2018-emergency/index.md

 #### Venue + Booking Details
 Date: Saturday 6 October 2018, 12noon-10pm (last show ends about 10.30pm)
 [Venue: Z-arts (incl.
 STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. ( † *NB Some work has a limited capacity and will have sign-up sheets on the day or operate on a first-come, first-served basis.
-Evening shows typically have a no latecomer policy once started.*)
+Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please.
+*NB: some works have a limited capacity (marked *†*), with either sign-up sheets on the day or operating on a first-come, first-served basis.
+From 5.30pm, individual shows will typically have a no latecomer policy.*
 Tel: 0161 232 6089 (Z-arts)

 #### Access Information
 **Age advisory: mainly aimed at adults**, from 12noon to 3pm we *advise* that some work (clearly signposted) is not suitable for under 18s; from 3pm onwards we *advise* that all work is not suitable for under 18s.<br>The works in Emeregncy 2018 take place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity (marked †), some participatory.
 We apologise but some work may not be wheelchair accessible due to the nature of the Z-arts building.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### What people have said about Emergency
 >• *Fresh, exciting, unpredictable, mixed and provocative.
 Rewarding, too!*<br>• *I am amazed they manage so many shows in a day…*<br>• *The diversity is outstanding and so inclusive of all.*<br>• *Really important event for NW artists — safe space to experiment.*<br>• *Performances are both rewarding in their own right, and also offer a glimpse into where theatre might go in our more interactive and interconnected world.*<br>• *Thought provoking & frankly unique.
-It sets Manchester apart.*<br>Audience Feedback from [Emergency 2017](/archive/2017-emergency), [2016](/archive/2016-emergency), [2015](/archive/2015-emergency)
+It sets Manchester apart.*<br>[Audience Feedback from Emergency 2017](/archive/2017-emergency)/[2016](/archive/2016-emergency)/[2015](/archive/2015-emergency)

 Emergency 2017 was reviewed by <a href="http://circlesandstalls.wordpress.com/2017/10/01/emergency-2017" target="_blank">Circles&Stalls</a> and <a href="http://quietmandave.co.uk/2017/10/emergency-2017" target="_blank">QuietManDave</a>.